Vermont Weather Analytics Center

 Picture a tool that sees precisely into the near future, and enables utilities to better protect communities, meet customer needs, and garner renewable energy’s full value.
 That is the vision of the Vermont Weather Analytics Center—VWAC.
 VWAC delivers advance weather forecasts up to three days ahead, precise to 1 km2, linked to customer demand data and to solar and wind generation models.

 The results are the most precise and accurate wind and solar generation forecasts in the world.
 This powerful tool turns multiple streams of data—transmission telemetry, distribution meter data, generation production, highly precise forecast models—into actionable information using leading edge analytics.
-A collaborative achievement involving dozens of in-state and regional partners and the formidable intellectual resources of IBM Research, VWAC’s results are unprecedented and its value already demonstrated, even as further benefits continue to emerge.
+A collaborative achievement involving dozens of in-state and regional partners and Utopus Insights, VWAC’s results are unprecedented and its value already demonstrated, even as further benefits continue to emerge.

 - The need for better forecasting tools: Extreme Weather